Aman05gupta/Cognigyz-certificate-data-science-project/README.md

  Analyze the distribution of restaurants across different cities or countries.
 Determine if there is any correlation between the restaurant's location and its rating.

+## Level - 2
+## Task - 2.1 : Table Booking and Online Delivery
+Determine the percentage of restaurants that offer table booking and online delivery.
+Compare the average ratings of restaurants with table booking and those without.
+Analyze the availability of online delivery among restaurants with different price ranges.